2023 Japan Football League: Promotion and relegation between JFL and Regional Leagues

 Further details about the subject, as well as the league schedule, was released by the league on 10 February.
 The league officially scheduled the 2023 season on that day.

 Withdrawal

 On 21 September 2022, via their Twitter account, Kagura Shimane announced it was pending payment of about two and a half months' worth of wages for players and staff.
 Many discussions were made between the JFL Board of Directors and Kagura Shimane's staff and executives.
 Only on 23 January 2023, after many postponements regarding the final decision over the subject, it was confirmed that Shimane withdrew from the JFL, just a few days after the league schedule was released.

 Club name changes

 On 27 January 2023, Honda Lock SC and MIO Biwako Shiga officially changed their names to Minebea Mitsumi FC and Reilac Shiga respectively.

 Participating clubs

 The teams which possess promotion-enabler licenses are highlighted in green in the following table.
-From 2023, the 100 Year Plan status seems to be no longer required to be given approval for a potential J3 promotion.
+From 2023, the 100 Year Plan status seems to be no longer required to receive approval for a potential J3 promotion.